Two-sided expansions of monoids: Introduction

-We show that properties of the monoid $M$ are well agreed with suitable properties of ${\mathcal{FR}}_{R}(M)$.
-Thus $M$ is left cancellative (resp. right cancellative or cancellative) if and only if ${\mathcal{FR}}_{R}(M)$ is left ample (resp. right ample or ample), cf. Theorem \ref{th:ample}.
-Furthermore, $M$ embeds into a group if and only if the canonical map from ${\mathcal{FR}}_{R}(M)$ to ${\mathcal{FI}}_{R}(M)$ is injective, cf. Theorem~\ref{th:consequences2}.
-We pay special attention to the case where $M$ is an inverse monoid.
-We give a presentation for the {\em Lawson-Margolis-Steinberg generalized prefix expansion} $M^{pr}$ of~$M$~\cite{LMS} which shows that $M^{pr}$ is isomorphic to ${\mathcal{FI}}_{s}(M)$, cf.~Theorem~\ref{th:presentation}.
-In view of Theorem~\ref{th:main} and the known model for $M^{pr}$ \cite{LMS}, this leads to a model of ${\mathcal{FR}}_{s}(M)$.
-In the case where $G$ is a group, ${\mathcal{FR}}_{s}(G)$ is isomorphic to each of ${\mathcal{FI}}_{s}(G)$ and $\tilde{G}^{{\mathcal R}}$, cf.~Corollary~\ref{cor:group}.
+We show that properties of the monoid $M$ agree well with suitable properties of ${\mathcal{FR}}_{R}(M)$.
+Thus $M$ is left cancellative (resp. right cancellative or cancellative) if and only if ${\mathcal{FR}}_{R}(M)$ is right ample (resp. left ample or ample), see Corollary~\ref{cor:ample}.
+Furthermore, $M$ embeds into a group if and only if the canonical morphism ${\mathcal{FR}}_{R}(M)\to {\mathcal{FI}}_{R}(M)$ is injective, see Theorem~\ref{th:consequences2}.
+We pay special attention to the case where $M$ is an inverse monoid and show that ${\mathcal{FI}}_{R_s}(M)$, the free inverse monoid over $M$ with respect to strong premorphisms, is isomorphic to the {\em Lawson-Margolis-Steinberg generalized prefix expansion} $M^{pr}$ of~$M$~\cite{LMS}, see~Theorem~\ref{th:presentation}.
+In view of Theorem~\ref{th:main} and the known model for $M^{pr}$~\cite{LMS}, this leads to a model of ${\mathcal{FR}}_{R_{s}}(M)$, the free restriction monoid over $M$ with respect to strong premorphisms.
+In the case where $G$ is a group, ${\mathcal{FR}}_{R_{s}}(G)$ is isomorphic to each of ${\mathcal{FI}}_{R_s}(G)$ and $\widetilde{G}^{{\mathcal R}}$, see~Corollary~\ref{cor:group}.

 The paper is organized as follows.
-In Section \ref{sect:prelim} we recall definitions and facts on two-sided restriction monoids, needed in this paper.
-In Section \ref{sect:expansions} we define the expansions ${\mathcal{FR}}_R(M)$ and study their first properties.
-Further, in Section \ref{sect:F} we state the $F$-restriction universal property of ${\mathcal{FR}}_R(M)$ which generalizes a result by Szendrei \cite{Szendrei} .
-In Section~\ref{sect:main} we introduce the inverse monoids ${\mathcal{FI}}_R(M)$ and the partial action products ${\mathcal{M}}(M, E({\mathcal{FI}}_R(M)))$ and then formulate Theorem \ref{th:main}.
+In Section \ref{sect:prelim} we recall definitions and facts on two-sided restriction semigroups needed in this paper and prove Theorem \ref{th:ample1}.
+In Section \ref{sect:identities} we define and discuss admissible $(\cdot\, ,^*, ^+,1)$-identities over $X^*$ and the notion of a premorphism satisfying such an identity.
+In Section \ref{sect:expansions} we introduce the expansions ${\mathcal{FR}}_{R}(M)$ and study their first properties.
+Further, in Section~\ref{sect:F}, we state the universal $F$-restriction property of ${\mathcal{FR}}_{R}(M)$ which generalizes a result by Szendrei \cite{Szendrei}.
+In Section~\ref{sect:main} we introduce the inverse monoids ${\mathcal{FI}}_R(M)$ and the partial action products $E({\mathcal{FI}}_R(M))\rtimes M$ and then formulate Theorem \ref{th:main}.
 Section~\ref{sect:proof} is devoted to the proof of Theorem \ref{th:main}.
-Finally, in Section~\ref{sect:special} we consider special cases where $M$ is left, right or two-sided cancellative, embeddable into a group or an inverse monoid.
+Finally, in Section~\ref{sect:special} we consider the special cases where $M$ is embeddable into a group or is an inverse monoid.